Bee2922/Sales-of-Bikes-in-Europe/README.md

 # Sales-of-Bikes-in-Europe
-This project aims to show the sales of bikes across different European countries(and their states) as well as the cost involved, the profit generated and the revenue.
-The period covered was from 2011 - 2016
+This project aims to illustrate bike sales across various European countries and their states, along with the costs involved, profit generated, and revenue.
+The period covered spans from 2011 to 2016.